Nathaniel Morse

 June 12: to Mr John Edwards, 23 Rings: £23-2-0

+- Example: Portrait of Rev. Matthew Henry, circa 1731, in Boston MA.
 The only known engraving by Morse; published as the frontispiece to The Communicant's Companion by Matthew Henry, published in Boston by T. Philips at the Sationer's Arms, next door to Mr. Dolbears, the Brazier, 1731.
+26

 wt: 6 dwt

-• Boston MA, 1735: paid for the engraving and printing of a plate for Massachusetts paper currency.
+- General: 1735, in Boston MA.
+Paid for the engraving and printing of a plate for Massachusetts paper currency.
 26

-• Announcement in the Boston Gazette (Boston MA), 17 Jun 1748, reporting the death of "Nathaniel Morse, an ingenious Engraver."
+- Announcement: Boston Gazette, on 17 Jun 1748, in Boston MA.
+Reporting the death of "Nathaniel Morse, an ingenious Engraver."
 His widow was administratrix of his estate and presented an inventory of which Samuel Edwards was one appraiser.
 That his son Obadiah Mors had taken over his silversmithing is suggested by the paucity of his "2 old Copy Books & sundry small Tools £7-7."
 He died intestate, and a further accounting was rendered by "Sarah Dolbeare formerly Sarah Morse."
 10

 Nathaniel married Sarah Draper on 9 Mar 1710 in Essex MA.
 (Sarah Draper was born on 3 Aug 1690 in Boston MA.)